Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial5.md

 on the same line, or issue a **single Linux command over multiple lines.**

-## INVESTIGATION 3: ISSUING MULTIPLE UNIX/LINUX COMMANDS
+## INVESTIGATION 3: Issuing Multiple Unix/Linux Commands

 In this investigation, you will learn how to issue multiple Unix / Linux commands in a single line or over multiple lines.